obsidiansystems/obelisk/lib/route/docs/introduction.md

 correct", you can be confident that the composition of those individual pieces is also correct.

-As we build up some examples in this guide, we will demonstrate how to think about your abstract routes as concrete definitions using `Encoder`s as pure functions.
+As we build up some examples in this guide, we will demonstrate how to think about your abstract routes as concrete definitions using `Encoder`s.
 You will see that `obelisk-route` already has most of the tools you need to construct that concrete definition.
 We'll also cover what to do when it doesn't, and what you need to know to ensure that you build correct and composable pieces.

 #### Obelisk live development environment